 “Lovely promenades, fine wine, excellent food, nothing to do…”

-Ronda in its current form has been around since Roman times and its popularity over time is owed in part to people like Hemingway and other notable people visiting, and partly because it is considered to be the origin of bullfighting in it’s current form.
-For whatever reason, Ronda is consistently ranked as one of Spain’s most beautiful towns and after finally visiting I’m going to have to agree it deserves a spot on the prettiest places list at least!
+Ronda in its current form has been around since Roman times and its popularity over time is owed in part to people like Hemingway and other notable people visiting, and partly because it is considered to be the origin of bullfighting as it is today.
+For whatever reason, Ronda is consistently ranked as one of Spain’s most beautiful towns and after finally visiting I’m going to have to agree it deserves a spot on the prettiest places in Spain list at least!

 Ronda is in the Malaga province of Andalucia, in the south of Spain.
-Andalucia was the part of Spain that was under Moorish rule for the longest and as a result hosts some of the prettiest places because of their architecture and often beautiful surroundings.
+Andalucia was the part of Spain that was under Moorish rule for the longest and as a result, hosts some of the most beautiful places in Spain because of their architecture and often beautiful surroundings.
 Ronda is one of those mountain towns dramatically placed at the top of a gorge separating the new and old towns.